build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 This REST API will return the Cluster Number based on the movie attributes passed to it.
 We will be substituting this REST API endpoint in the UI Code later on.
 If you go to the AWS console, you can check the Lambda function and the API Gateway REST endpoints created by Chalice.

-9. For testing the deployed API do the following from teh Cloud 9 terminal
+9. For testing the deployed API do the following from the Cloud 9 terminal
 ```bash
 curl -X POST https://xxxxxxx.execute-api.us-east-2.amazonaws.com/api/ -H 'Content-Type: application/json' -d @- <<BODY
 {